US employers added a sluggish 210,000 jobs in November

 With inflation at a three-decade high and far above the Fed’s 2% annual target, reaching its employment mandate would heighten pressure on Chair Jerome Powell to raise interest rates sooner rather than later.
 Doing so would make loans more expensive for many individuals and businesses.

-One result is that there are now 4.7 million fewer people with jobs than there were before the pandemic.
-Yet only about 1.7 million of them are actively looking for work and are classified as unemployed.
-The remaining 3 million are no longer job-hunting and so aren’t counted as unemployed.
-The government classifies people as unemployed only if they’re actively seeking work.

-About half the 3 million who have dropped out of the workforce have retired.
+About half of those who have dropped out of the workforce have retired.
 The other half includes parents, mostly mothers, who stayed home to care for children during closings of schools and day cares.
 For some of these women, child care remains unavailable or unaffordable.
 Some other people have become self-employed.
 And others continue to delay their job hunts for fear of contracting COVID-19.

-Economists differ on the question of whether more people will soon resume their job hunts.
-Julia Pollak, a labor economist at ZipRecruiter, suggested that rising wages, a near-record level of open jobs and declining unemployment provide encouraging signals for people still on the sidelines.

-Other economists are less sure.
-Many of them had expected more women to return to the job market as schools reopened.
-That didn’t happen, suggesting that some mothers might have decided to stay home permanently.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.